ARTS-Laboratory/Open-Modelica-modeling-of-battery-fuel-cell-electric-aircraft/models/model B/README.md

 # Model B

-Fuel in model A with booster and inverter
+Fuel cell from Model A with DC/DC booster and inverter.

 Requires usage of the following third-party library/libraries: --PowerSystems https://github.com/modelica-3rdparty/PowerSystems